cfengine/documentation/examples/tutorials/write-cfengine-policy.markdown

 ## Bundles, Promise types, and Classes oh my!

 These concepts are core to CFEngine so they are covered in brief here.
-For more detailed information see the Language Concepts section of the Reference manual.
+For more detailed information see the Language concepts section of the Reference manual.

 ### Bundles